How to Choose the Right Extension Cord Gauge for an Angle Grinder: Safe Step-by-Step Guide

 Understanding Amperage Ratings

-• Opt for a 12-gauge extension cord for tools requiring 10 to 15 amps.
+• Use a 12-gauge cord for tools that draw 10 to 15 amps.

 Selecting Appropriate Gauge

-Amperage (Amps) Recommended Gauge Distance (Feet)
+Amperage (Amps) Recommended Gauge Typical Distance

-Up to 10 14-gauge Up to 50
+Up to 10 14-gauge Short runs up to 50 feet

-10 – 15 12-gauge Up to 100
+10 to 15 12-gauge Moderate runs up to 100 feet

 Cord Length Considerations

-• Keep lengths under 50 feet.
+• Keep cord length under 50 feet when possible.

-• Use thicker gauges for longer cords.
+• Use thicker gauges for longer cord runs.

-• Avoid multiple cords in series.
+• Avoid joining several cords together.

-• Check your tool’s amperage rating.
+• Check your tool’s amperage rating before use.

 Amperage and Distance Impact